 First things first, get your supplies.
-What are the bare minimum things you’ll need to help you along your journey?
-Check out the list below as your Starter Pack:
+These are the bare minimum materials you will need on your journey:

 - Brushes: Try to get brushes in a few different sizes and different designs like point-tip (for outlining), flat-tip (for broader areas).
 Go for brushes with natural bristles and reserve one wider brush for the matte finisher at the end.